luispedro/pythonvision_org/tutorial.rst

 You might be surprised that the image does not look at all like the one above.
 It will probably look like:

 .. image:: static/images/dna-coloured.jpeg
-    :width: 25%
+    :width: 33%
     :align: center

 This is because, by default, pylab shows images as a heatmap.
-You can see the more traditional grey-scale image by switching the colormap used:
+You can see the more traditional grey-scale image by switching the colormap used.
+Instead of the default *jet* colourmap, we can set it to the *gray* one, which is the traditional greyscale representation:

 .. code-block:: python